simoore/cantilever-optimizer/README.md

 for a range of different optimization problems and topology parameterizations.
 The genetic algorithm is used to search for the optimal solution.

-To use the software, first edit the `main()` function in `main_deap.py`.
+To use the software, first edit the `main()` function in `main_deap.py` shown below.
 Set the `filename` variable to point to a YAML configuration file which describes the problem.
 Then execute the script.
 To re-examine previous solutions, comment out the line `opt.execute()` and uncomment the line `opt.load_solution()`.

 ```